15 Supply Chain Challenges in 2025 & Proven Strategies to Overcome Them

 7. Labor Shortages and Skill Gaps

 The global labor shortage continues to challenge supply chains, particularly in skilled positions.
-The lack of experienced workers in logistics and manufacturing sectors has led to increased operational costs and delays.
+As of January 2024, 622,000 manufacturing job openings remained unfilled, leading to increased operational costs and delays.

 8. Cybersecurity Threats